1. Create your everyday reusables kit

 Did you know that for all of the items we’ve just mentioned, there are eco friendly, plastic free or buy for life alternatives available?
 So:

 - Swap your plastic toothbrush (which even comes packaged in plastic!) to a bamboo toothbrush packaged in cardboard

 - Consider changing to a compostable/biodegradable dental floss

 - Invest in a stainless steel safety razor, which will last a lifetime

 - Use bamboo cotton buds instead of cotton buds with plastic sticks

 - Consider using multifunctional skin care and cleaning products packaged in glass or plastic free packaging, like shampoo bars, or soaps

 - Try making your own DIY skin care or cleaning products!

-- Avoid dealing with plastic pegs going brittle and disintegrating, with our stainless steel pegs, which may become a heirloom item!
+- Avoid dealing with plastic pegs going brittle and disintegrating, with our bamboo clothes pegs, which are compostable too!